corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ## Safety and Reliability

 The strict Rust compiler is your strongest ally.
 You can refactor without fear because the compiler has your back.

 It sounds like a cliché, but to truly understand what I mean by that, you have to experience it for yourself.
 You won't deal with `null` or `undefined` errors, but you will end up modeling a lot of your code with strong types and use `Option<T>` and `Result<T, E>` a lot to handle cases that would be runtime errors in TypeScript.
+[Aim for immutability](/blog/immutability/) wherever you can: it makes Rust code easier to reason about and plays well with the borrow checker.

 ## Ecosystem Maturity